Skip to main content

 UT Health San Antonio Transplant Center

-The UT Health San Antonio Transplant Center Biorepository collects, processes, stores, and distributes biospecimens from donor and recipient, both adult and pediatric patients.
+The UT Health San Antonio Transplant Center Biorepository collects, processes, stores, and distributes biospecimen from living organ donors, transplant recipients, and hepatobiliary resection cases.
+We include adult and pediatric populations.

 Sample types